 With an abundance of haircare advice constantly circulating, it can be difficult to distinguish between fact and fiction.
 One particularly common fallacy is that washing your hair everyday can lead to hair loss.

 Rather than cause hair loss, regularly washing your hair can have highly beneficial results.
-In this article, we’ll discuss why people think that excess washing causes hair loss, the proven impact of regular washing on hair and scalp health, and the importance of good products and a gentle routine.
+In this article, we’ll discuss why people think that excess washing causes hair loss, the proven impact of regular washing on hair and scalp health, and the importance of good products and a gentle hair care routine.

 No, washing your hair every day will not cause hair loss in itself.
 In fact, regular washing can actually help you maintain healthy hair growth and your locks look fuller and shinier.
 Dirty hair usually appears flatter as oils and pollution weigh the strands down while clean hair has natural movement and a healthy shine.

 A study examined the impact of frequent hair washing on scalp and hair condition.
 The results showed that participants’ satisfaction peaked when washing their hair 5 – 6 times per week.
 Ergo, daily washing was highly preferable to a lower shampoo wash frequency (for example, washing you hair weekly).
 There was also no negative impact on the scalp or hair health, despite concerns about ‘overwashing’.
+Learn more about how often you should wash your hair to keep it strong and healthy.

 The ‘overwashing’ misconception is based on the idea that regular washing strips away the scalp’s natural oils, leaving hair dry and prone to damage.
 In reality, however, washing clears the greasy build-up of sebum (natural oils produced by the scalp that make your hair look greasy) rather than stripping oils from the hair.